ersilia-os/ersilia/.github/ISSUE_TEMPLATE/outreachy-documentation-project.md

 - [ ] Look up two other projects and comment on their issues with feedback on one of their tasks
 - [ ] If you have feedback from your peers, answer it in this issue.
 ---
+### Other
+If you have interest in working on related topics, or have new suggestions, please do the following
+- [ ] Add a comment in this issue with your new idea, tagging the mentor
+- [ ] Get feedback from the mentor and act accordingly
+- [ ] Link in the comments any other PR you have contributed to.
+---
 ### Final application
 - [ ] I have answered all comments from mentors and contributors
 - [ ] All PR or issues assigned to me are complete
 - [ ] I have submitted my final application to the project

-If you want to suggest other tasks, create an issue and link it under a comment in this one.